PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 ## Questions

 1. What are the two key properties of a CNN that make them so effective at computer vision tasks?
-2. You may have noticed that the number of trainable parameters have increased significantly when using a CNN.
+2. You may have noticed that the number of trainable parameters have changed significantly when using a CNN.
 You may wonder if adding more dense layers which lead to same number of trainable parameters would lead to similar accuracy.
 This is a good exercise to try.
 Try two architectures:

   - Deeper: Add more layers rather than units in the layers
   - Wider: Add more units in the layers than adding more layers and see what you learn about how these networks perform.
+  How do these perform on accuracy and training time?
 3. Compare the confusion matrix from the iPython notebook for the first CNN model with Fig 15 from Chapter 1\.
 Do you see any differences?
 Checkout the confusion between B-8 and O-0\.
 Would you expect these two to behave differently?
 Why or why not?